Nassim-Saboundji/NSML/README.md

-# NSML
+# WebPL
-NSML an easier to read and write syntax for writing webpages.
+WebPL is an easier to read and write syntax for writing webpages.